 Google Meet tips to see participants

-If you wish to make the most of what Google Meet offers to see everyone that’s present in a meeting, then you can consider the following pointers.
+If you wish to make the most of what Google Meet offers to see everyone present in a meeting, then you can consider the following pointers.

 - Ask attendees to mirror their camera on Google Meet: Google Meet shows someone’s original view while in a meeting but you can flip it if you desire to by following the guide that we’ve prepared.

 - Multi-task with Dualless Extension: Dualless gives you the power to separate your Meet windows from your content window.
-This means, you can not only see all the participants on a single screen but also go on with your workflow while keeping an eye on everyone present in a meeting.
+This means you can not only see all the participants on a single screen but also go on with your workflow while keeping an eye on everyone present in a meeting.

-- Freeze yourself while in a meeting: We understand if you’re stuck in a meeting that’s been running for a long time but did you know you can freeze your video from time-to-time?
+- Freeze yourself while in a meeting: We understand if you’re stuck in a meeting that’s been running for a long time but did you know you can freeze your video from time to time?
 This should help you get things done by freezing your video feed.

-- Use Google Meet Effects to pop out on a screen: If there are 49 people to see in a meeting, it could get hard for others to notice you among the sea of tiles that’s laid in front of them.
+- Use Google Meet Effects to pop out on a screen: If there are 49 people to see in a meeting, it could get hard for others to notice you among the sea of tiles that are laid in front of them.
 If you want to make your video feed stand out from others, you can use Meet Effects.

-- View all your participants in the big screen: Being able to see 49 other participants on your computer screen is good but it would be nicer if you could see them in magnified view, wouldn’t it be?
+- View all your participants on the big screen: Being able to see 49 other participants on your computer screen is good but it would be nicer if you could see them in magnified view, wouldn’t it be?
 You can use Google Meet on Chromecast and cast your conferences to the big screen at your house.

-- Show your video and present at the same time: Google Meet allows you to use the same Google account to sign in to Meet on the phone and on the web simultaneously.
+- Show your video and present at the same time: Google Meet allows you to use the same Google account to sign in to Meet on the phone and the web simultaneously.
 What this means is you can show your video as well as stream what’s on your whiteboard at the same time.

 Do you want to see participants in your Google Meet call in a grid view?
 Did the above guide help change the way you view participants on Google Meet?
 Let us know in the comments below.